 PP-Cap Side Effects

-Note: This page contains side effects data for the generic drug propoxyphene.
-It is possible that some of the dosage forms included below may not apply to the brand name PP-Cap.
+Note: This document contains side effect information about propoxyphene.
+Some dosage forms listed on this page may not apply to the brand name PP-Cap.

 In general, the adverse effects of propoxyphene (the active ingredient contained in PP-Cap) may be more likely and more severe in patients with renal and/or liver disease.